-A referral can help you stand out from the crowd when you are applying for a job.
-Hiring managers and recruiters are more likely to take a closer look at candidates with whom they share a mutual contact, and for good reason: studies have shown that hiring through employee referral is faster, cheaper, and more effective than relying on job sites.
+Mentioning that you're referred by someone is like getting an employment reference in advance.
+Hiring managers and recruiters will likely take a closer look at candidates with whom they share a mutual contact, and for good reason: studies have shown that hiring through employee referrals results in faster, cheaper, more effective hiring than relying on job sites.

-It also gives the hiring manager some context for your work and provides additional information about you.
+It also gives the hiring manager some context for your work background and provides additional information about you.

-What Is a Referral Cover Letter?
+What is a Referral Cover Letter?

-A referral cover letter is used to mention a mutual connection when applying for a job.
-You might be referred by a colleague, a friend, an employee at the company you’re interested in, or even your college career office.
+A referral cover letter mentions a mutual connection when applying for a job.
+You might be referred by a colleague, a friend, an employee at the company you’re interested in, a client or vendor, or even your college career office.

-How to Get a Referral
+Who to Ask for a Referral

 The referral doesn't have to be a business connection.
 You can ask anyone you know at the company or who has a contact at the company if they would recommend you for a job.